World Religions and the Wilderness

 This course is an introduction to World Religions that explores the role that wilderness plays in various faith traditions and our lives.
 The course begins by investigating basic theological and religious frameworks and by exploring the concept of wilderness as a construct.
 Lessons from this introductory unit guide students through the rest of the class as they explore the world’s major religious traditions and the ways they relate to the natural world.

-This course integrates three strands of engagement with class material: academic, experiential, and reflective.
-As these three strands intertwine, students obtain a lens through which to understand their own and others’ belief systems, a capacity to communicate comfortably and fluently about religion and spirituality, and a layered experience of the wilderness.
+This course integrates strands of engagement: academic, experiential, and reflective.
+As these three strands intertwine, students obtain a lens through which to understand their own and others’ belief systems, a capacity to communicate fluently about religion and spirituality, and a layered experience of the wilderness.

-This class will be taught as a seminar and will emphasize the analysis and reflection of readings and experiences using discussion, analytical essays, written reflections, and group projects.
+This class is taught as a seminar and will emphasize the analysis of readings and experiences using discussion, analytical essays, written reflections, and group projects.

 Texts Include:

-- Other central voices include: Karen Armstrong, Paul Williams, Marcus Borg, Sallie McFague, Rabbi Jamie Korngold, Donald S. Lopez Jr., and Robert Frazer.
+• Other central voices include: Karen Armstrong, Marcus Borg, Sallie McFague, and Rabbi Jamie Korngold.

-* This course uses the word “wilderness” to refer to unknown territory that exists both inside and outside of ourselves.
-We work to problematize the word “wilderness” and the way it has been and is used to support and further colonialist agendas in the Americas.
-We include the word in the title of this course because of the central role it plays in multiple religious traditions as reference to and symbol of mystery, and place of revelation.
+* This course uses the word “wilderness” to refer to unknown territory that exists within and beyond ourselves.
+We work to problematize the word “wilderness” and the way it has been and is used to further colonialist agendas in the Americas.
+We include the word in the title of this course because of the central role it plays in multiple religious traditions as a symbol of mystery, and place of revelation.